asuresoftware/ui-exercise/README.md

 - Conditional Rendering was added to avoid running into errors if Api response doesn't contain a certain key value pair that supposed to be displayed, for example the restaurant open status doesn't exist for all restaurants

-- The app idea provide adding improvements like using the JS geolocation to provide the user with results related his current city location which I am planning to add it also review the UI accessibility
+- The app idea provide adding improvements like using the JS geolocation to provide the user with results related his current city location and showing resturants location on the a map which I am planning to add it also review the UI accessibility

 ## Tech stack

 - Javascript
-- ReactJs with Hooks
+- ReactJs with Hooks & Router
 - HTML
 - Sass